aldolat/posts-in-sidebar/README.md

 ### 1.15 ###

+* NEW: The posts can be retrieved using the ID (props by Matt).
 * NEW: The list of posts can now be displayed in a numbered list (props by Sean).
+* NEW: The excerpt can be displayed up to the "more" tag (props by EvertVd).
 * FIX: There are no more empty spaces after "Category" or "Tags" text.
 * Deleted unused options in widgets dropdown menus.
+* Minor refinements.

 ### 1.14 ###